MauererM/profit/readme.md

 ### Try it out::
 1. `git clone https://github.com/MauererM/profit.git` (or simply download the repository with the direct link).
+2. (Optional) Obtain an API key from Alpha Vantage (for free, https://www.alphavantage.co/) and enter it in *setup.py*.
-2. Run *PROFIT_main.py* (with a Python 3 interpreter) and look at the results in the *plots* folder (Some exemplary assets are provided).
-Some packages might have to be installed, most probably *googlefinance.client* and *matplotlib*.
+3. Run *PROFIT_main.py* (with a Python 3 interpreter) and look at the results in the *plots* folder (Some exemplary assets are provided).
+Some packages might have to be installed, most probably *alpha_vantage* and *matplotlib*.
-3. Move the provided examples to the *accounts* and *investments* folders and modify them to your liking.
+4. Move the provided examples to the *accounts* and *investments* folders and modify them to your liking.
 Change the names of the folders in *PYTHON_main.py* to use the real folders (*ACCOUNT_FOLDER* and *INVESTMENT_FOLDER* strings).
-4. As simple as that :moneybag:
+5. As simple as that :moneybag:
-5. The short manual provides more information: [PROFIT manual (PDF from doc folder)](https://github.com/MauererM/profit/raw/master/doc/manual.pdf "PROFIT manual (PDF)")
+6. The short manual provides more information: [PROFIT manual (PDF from doc folder)](https://github.com/MauererM/profit/raw/master/doc/manual.pdf "PROFIT manual (PDF)")

 Note that the contents of the folders *accounts* and *investments*, where your personal data resides, are ignored by git, such that the project can remain in a git repository while being used.